 Such an airlock won’t stop every threat, but it will stop attacks that try to access a network and deploy malware or those that compromise a device on the edge and then try to use that device to access other network resources.

 Many industrial companies use a physical gateway on-premise for this type of security between their operational technology network and their IT network.
 The device takes traffic from the machines or safety systems and extracts the necessary data.
 The gateway then sends the data onto the IT network.
 The IT traffic doesn’t get to flow onto the OT network at all.

 Stratus started out in 2016 with a plan for bringing its product to medium-sized businesses that didn’t have a lot of security resources.
 It has since found out that there is far more interest and understanding of the product within large Fortune 500 companies.
 They understand the threat facing them and have the money to pay for a solution.

-Stratus has raised $5 million from private investors and is seeking its next round of funding as it changes its market focus.
+Stratus has raised money from private investors and is seeking its next round of funding as it changes its market focus.
 Also on the roadmap is a software update that will allow the software to run on containers, which will increase the flexibility of the offering, plus provide marketers the ability to discuss their “container strategy.”

 Update: This story was updated on August 25, 2019 to correct the amount that Status has already raised.
 It has not disclosed its prior fundraising amount.